Dark Fluid DNA

 The Mathematical Poetry of Life’s Code

-The genetic code reveals profound mathematical relationships that encode the universe’s coordination principles:
+The genetic code reveals mathematical relationships that encode the universe’s coordination principles:

 The Base-4 Foundation: A, T, G, C